NorskRegnesentral/gimmick-nao/README.md

 [gimmick_model](https://github.com/NorskRegnesentral/gimmick_model),
 which in turn uses MediaPipe.

+# Installing on NAO

+Running `scripts/sync-nao.sh` should synchronize the files from the repo to the NAO.
+This assumes that you already have Python 3.10 and all the other libraries installed.

 # Running on NAO

 We assume that you have a proper Python 3.10 build with the